Best Bible Commentary Series: The Top 50

 galatians commentary cover

-volumes are of excellent quality, and the commentary in each volume is thorough; a product of the Lutheran Church-Missouri Synod, the authors are evangelical and affirm inerrancySee on
+Concordia volumes are of excellent quality, and the commentary in each volume is thorough.
+It’s a product of the Lutheran Church-Missouri Synod.
+The authors are evangelical and affirm inerrancy.

 For